 9 – Either arrive early or wait until later.

-Typically the best advice is to arrive at least 30 minutes prior to opening so that you can handle getting tickets if necessary and then be among the first to get in and scope out a great spot on the beach and get everything situated for the day and then get right to the fun.
+Typically the best advice is to arrive at least thirty minutes prior to opening so that you can handle getting tickets if necessary and then be among the first to get in and scope out a great spot on the beach and get everything situated for the day and then get right to the fun.
 If it is a hot summer day and you can’t get there early, then it may be better to plan to go for the end of the day.
 If you wait until around the usual summer afternoon rain, this will usually clear the park out, and it won’t be as crowded.
-You can enjoy less crowds, and it usually cools off a little bit after the rain.
+You can enjoy fewer crowds, and it usually cools off a little bit after the rain.

 8 – Locker rentals.

 I would try to minimize the amount of expensive personal belongings that you bring with you to the park.
 If you do need a locker, the locker rentals, there are small and large lockers to rent for a fee.
-Locker can be accessed throughout the day using a personalized PIN that guests set when purchasing the rental, so no keys are required.
+The locker can be accessed throughout the day using a personalized PIN that guests set when purchasing the rental, so no keys are required.

 7 – Refillable drink mugs.